-When children use Auslan as their natural language, parent (and sibling) involvement and enthusiasm for learning Auslan is critically important.
+When children use Auslan, parent (and sibling) involvement and enthusiasm for learning Auslan is critically important.
 As parents we want to have healthy communication with our children and enjoy meaningful conversations.
 We know that having a shared language hugely supports our children’s growth and development and helps us resolve problems together.

 Auslan for Families has been designed with Deaf experts, to ensure that it is highly interactive and of high quality.
 The program aims to: build your confidence, enrich your language, and be fun!
 It will be delivered flexibly – at your own pace, through tutors or ZOOM sessions.
-The program is scheduled to launch in 2021.
 For further information about Auslan for Families, contact the college on 9510 1706 and speak to Gene Reardon.

 Family Wellbeing and Engagement